tom-on-the-internet/tom-on-the-internet/content/taming-the-terminal/index.md

 ---
-title: Taming the Terminal - A Podcast I Liked
+title: "Taming the Terminal: A Podcast I Liked"
 date: "2019-12-08"
 ---